quasarframework/quasar/docs/src/pages/quasar-cli-webpack/developing-ssr/ssr-middleware.md

 title: SSR Middleware
 desc: (@quasar/app-webpack) Managing the SSR middleware in a Quasar app.
 related:
-  - /quasar-cli-webpack/quasar-config-js
+  - /quasar-cli-webpack/quasar-config-file
 ---

 The SSR middleware files fulfill one special purpose: they prepare the Nodejs server that runs your SSR app with additional functionality (Expressjs compatible middleware).

 With SSR middleware files, it is possible to split the middleware logic into self-contained, easy to maintain files.
-It is also trivial to disable any of the SSR middleware files or even contextually determine which of the SSR middleware files get into the build through `quasar.config.js` configuration.
+It is also trivial to disable any of the SSR middleware files or even contextually determine which of the SSR middleware files get into the build through the `/quasar.config` file configuration.

 ::: tip
 For more advanced usage, you will need to get acquainted to the [Expressjs API](https://expressjs.com/en/4x/api.html).